 Final thoughts on how to potty train a dog again

 Of course not.
-It’s usually a bit tricky, given that the dog has had some time to grow out of its housetraining habits.
+It’s usually tricky, given the dog has had some time to grow out of its housetraining habits.

-Those poor fellows haven’t had the best of luck, so just try not to overwhelm them with all the rules.
+Those poor fellows haven’t had the best of luck, so try not to overwhelm them with all the rules.
 An accident or two won’t ruin everything, after all!